edenavital/UploadingWebsite/README.md

   - Upload images directly to the website's server
   - Communicatation to the backend with provided status codes
   - Delete component which deletes an uploaded image
+  - Spinner component.
+(Appears when fetching data)
+  - An indication that a file has been selected.
+  - Delete component which deletes an uploaded image.
+  - Use Routes in order to navigate between Home, MediaItems component

 ### Features in development :
-   - Add a Spinner component.
-(Show when fetching data)
   - Add a Database.
-(MongoDB)
-  - Delete component which deletes an uploaded image.
+(MongoDB
   - Add a Modal component.
   - Add a progress bar to the Home component.
-  - Add an indication that a file has been selected.

 ### How to launch the website